dawidh15/mySetup/README.md

 ## Test-SHA

-This scripts helps to verify if a file was downloaded correctly.
+This scripts helps to verify if a file was correctly downloaded.

-### Example check sqlite windows zip distribution
+### Example: Check zip file of sqlite for windows

 The zip package can be obtained from [here](https://www.sqlite.org/2020/sqlite-tools-win32-x86-3320300.zip).
 After downloading the file keep the path at hand.